IvanDLar/MOVU-Docs/wiki/User Stories.md

 - VA071 - Sign in page for car dealership.
   - CR - Car Retails
-- VA072 - The automotive group administrator can register into the platform by email or a google account.
+- VA072 - The automotive group administrator can register into the platform by email or a Google account.
   - CR - Car Retails
 - VA073 - The automotive group administrator must have a secure password with at least 8 characters.
   - CR - Car Retails
-- VA074 - The email and password must be stored in firebase.
+- VA074 - The email and password must be stored in Firebase.
   - CR - Car Retails
 - VA075 - If at least one field is not valid, the automotive group administrator can not continue registering.
   - CR - Car Retails